-- a) the Reliability Programme monitors the content of the Maintenance Programme in a comprehensive manner, and - b) the procedures associated with the functioning of the 'Reliability Group' provide the assurance that appropriate control is exercised by the CAMO over the internal validation of such changes. - 6 Pooling Arrangements. - 6.1 In some cases, in order that sufficient data may be analysed it may be desirable to 'pool' data: i.e. collate data from a number of CAMOs of the same type of aircraft.
+- 2.2.6.1 In some cases, in order that sufficient data may be analysed it may be desirable to 'pool' data: i.e. collate data from a number of CAMOs of the same type of aircraft.
 For the analysis to be valid, the aircraft concerned, mode of operation, and maintenance procedures applied should be substantially the same: variations in utilisation between two CAMOs may, more than anything, fundamentally corrupt the analysis.
-Although not exhaustive, the following list gives guidance on the primary factors which need to be taken into account. - a) Certification factors, such as: aircraft TCDS compliance (variant)/modification status, including SB compliance. - b) Operational Factors, such as: operational environment/utilisation, e.g. low/high/seasonal, etc./respective fleet size operating rules applicable (e.g. EDTO/RVSM/Low Visibility Operation etc.)/operating procedures/MEL and MEL utilisation. - c) Maintenance factors, such as: aircraft age maintenance procedures; maintenance standards applicable; lubrication procedures and programme; MPD revision or escalation applied or maintenance programme applicable - 6.2 Although it may not be necessary for all of the foregoing to be completely common, it is necessary for a substantial amount of commonality to prevail.
+Although not exhaustive, the following list gives guidance on the primary factors which need to be taken into account. - a) Certification factors, such as: aircraft TCDS compliance (variant)/modification status, including SB compliance. - b) Operational Factors, such as: operational environment/utilisation, e.g. low/high/seasonal, etc./respective fleet size operating rules applicable (e.g. EDTO/RVSM/Low Visibility Operation etc.)/operating procedures/MEL and MEL utilisation. - Maintenance factors, such as: aircraft age maintenance procedures; maintenance standards applicable; lubrication procedures and programme; MPD revision or escalation applied or maintenance programme applicable - 2.2.6.2 Although it may not be necessary for all of the foregoing to be completely common, it is necessary for a substantial amount of commonality to prevail.
 Decision should be taken by the CAAM on a case by case basis.

-- 6.3 In case of a short term lease agreement (less than 6 month) more flexibility against the paragraph 2.2.6.1 criteria may be granted by the CAAM, so as to allow the CAMO to operate the aircraft under the same programme during the lease agreement effectivity. - 6.4 Changes by any one of the CAMO to the above, requires assessment in order that the pooling benefits can be maintained.
-Where a CAMO wishes to pool data in this way, the approval of the CAAM should be sought prior to any formal agreement being signed between CAMOs. - 6.5 Whereas this paragraph 2.2.6 is intended to address the pooling of data directly between CAMOs, it is acceptable that the CAMO participates in a reliability programme managed by the aircraft manufacturer, when the CAAM is satisfied that the manufacturer manages a reliability programme which complies with the intent of this paragraph.
+- 2.2.6.3 In case of a short term lease agreement (less than 6 month) more flexibility against the paragraph 2.2.6.1 criteria may be granted by the CAAM, so as to allow the CAMO to operate the aircraft under the same programme during the lease agreement effectivity. - 2.2.6.4 Changes by any one of the CAMO to the above, requires assessment in order that the pooling benefits can be maintained.
+Where a CAMO wishes to pool data in this way, the approval of the CAAM should be sought prior to any formal agreement being signed between CAMOs. - 2.2.6.5 Whereas this paragraph 2.2.6 is intended to address the pooling of data directly between CAMOs, it is acceptable that the CAMO participates in a reliability programme managed by the aircraft manufacturer, when the CAAM is satisfied that the manufacturer manages a reliability programme which complies with the intent of this paragraph.